Uber rival Careem closes $500M raise at $1B+ valuation as Daimler steps in

 Facebook rolls out the GIF button for comments to all users

 Amid ongoing struggles at Uber, one of its stronger regional rivals in transportation on demand has raised a significant round of funding, picking up a significant strategic investor in the process.
-Careem, a transportation startup currently in 80 cities across the Middle East, has raised another $150 million — closing out a $500 million Series D round that it confirmed in December when it announced the first $350 million tranche.
+Careem, a transportation startup currently in 80 cities across the Middle East, has raised another $150 million — closing out a $500 million Series E round that it confirmed in December when it announced the first $350 million tranche.
 With the new funds, Mudassir Sheikha, Careem’s co-founder and CEO, confirmed that Careem’s valuation is now over $1 billion.
+A separate source tells us more precisely that the funding is now $1.2 billion.

-The funding is being led by Dubai’s Kingdom Holding, the VC that also backs Lyft and invested in Twitter and Snap before they went public.
+This latest tranche is being led by Saudi-based Kingdom Holding, the VC that also backs Lyft and invested in Twitter and Snap before they went public.
 German automaker Daimler (which itself has acquired Hailo in the UK, Taxibeat in Greece and MyTaxi in Germany), and VCs DCM Ventures and Coatue Management also participated.
+(A source confirms to us that the overall $500 million is being led by Rakuten, which invested in the first tranche.)

 “With our investment in Careem, we are now taking the strategic step to becoming the world’s leading provider of mobility services,” Klaus Entenmann, CEO, Daimler Financial Services AG, said in a statement.
 “Careem has quickly leapt to the leadership of ridesharing within the MENA regions by delivering rapid innovation and customer growth, and it is spearheading new ways to transport people from point A to point B.”

-This is a significant Series D for Careem — previously, the company had only raised $72 million — and the size of the round speaks of the opportunity that investors see right now to grow more regional transportation services — both in direct competition with Uber and incumbent forms of transportation as well as to simply to tap a very big opportunity.
+This is a significant Series E for Careem — previously, the company had only raised $72 million.
+The size of the round speaks of the opportunity that investors see right now to grow more regional transportation services — both in direct competition with Uber and incumbent forms of transportation as well as to simply to tap a very big opportunity.

 In the case of Careem, the latter is actually the stronger force at the moment.
-Sheikha estimates that Careem plus Uber account for only around one percent of the potential market for transportation services in the region.
+Sheikha — who co-founded the company with Magnus Olsson (who is the MD) — estimates that Careem plus Uber account for only around one percent of the potential market for transportation services in the region.

-“When it comes to ride hailing, Uber is the primary competitor, but between us we’re serving just one percent of the opportunity,” he said, “so the biggest challenge is just growing more of this so the opp is vital bigger than what we currently have in the market.
+“When it comes to ride hailing, Uber is the primary competitor, but between us we’re serving just one percent of the opportunity,” he said, “so the biggest challenge is just growing.

 “Dubai is a truly global city, but as soon as you leave Dubai for places like Oman or Cairo or many other cities, you realise that public transport infrastructure is not extensive.
 Plus, in our markets, if you look at the numbers, car ownership is also very low.
 Transportation is supply constrained.”

 Indeed, while half the world is railing about how Uber has treated women over the years, the challenges are of a decidedly different nature in Careem’s neck of the woods.

 While women can drive in some places, in many they cannot, and many simply do not.
 “Women want to go out to school, college and work but cannot go because there is no car available,” he said.
 Many rely on fathers, brothers and husbands to get them around.
 “Transportation and lack of public transport what we are trying to address and reliably remove that constraint.”

+Another issue that is perhaps more specific to Careem’s place as a startup mostly focused on emerging markets: payments.
+The vast majority of consumers either do not have credit or debit cards, or simply prefer to pay in cash, so Careem has had to adjust accordingly.

+The company has come up with a mix of interesting solutions, including a network of people in its cities who act as collection managers, taking funds and then paying out drivers.
+And it also has developed an in-app wallet, where your change can be deposited after a ride if your driver doesn’t have it to hand, and then used for a future trip.
+The wallet also acts as a credit account for the highest-rated passengers.

 While Daimler’s investment is another step in how the carmaker continues to fill out its regional ride-sharing portfolio — notably in a market where Mercedes Benz (part of Daimler) is a very popular make — Sheikha notes that it’s also an opportunity for Careem to tap into some of the technology that Daimler is working on for the next generation of cars.